-This topic describes each menu item in the File menu, as described in Table 30.
-Table 30.
+This topic describes each menu item in the File menu, as described in Table 31.
+Table 31.
 File Menu Items

 Menu Item Description New (Command-N) Displays the Configure Recording window (see Configuring Recording in the ScreenFlow Recording Window ), which allows you to select recording options and record a new clip.
 When complete, the clip can be added to a new (untitled) ScreenFlow document, or can be added to any existing document, or can be discarded entirely.
 Open (Command-O) Displays the Open dialog, so you can navigate and open a ScreenFlow document that was saved earlier.
 Open Recent Click to select from up to 15 recently accessed documents.
 Every time you open or save a document, it is added to the list.
 Select Open Recent > Clear Menu to reset the list.
 Add Additional Recording (Shift-Command-R) Displays the Add Additional Recording dialog.
-After recording is complete, displays the Recording Complete dialog so you can add the recording to a new document or to a currently- open document.
+After recording is complete, displays the Recording Complete dialog so you can add the recording to a new document or to a currently-open document.
 Close Closes the active ScreenFlow document.
 (Command-W) If the document has not been previously saved, ScreenFlow displays a Save As dialog, so that you can name the document and save it before closing it.
 Close Tab (Command-W) Closes the active tab on the timeline.
 Save Saves changes to your ScreenFlow document.
 Save As Saves your ScreenFlow document with a new name and /or new location.
+Optionally, select a File Format from the dropdown menu.
+You can set the default file format in the Advanced tab in Preferences.
 Save As Template Saves your current document as a template.
 (See Templates ).
 Document Settings Opens the screen dimensions setting window.
 Save Frame Select to save the video frame of the canvas (as rendered by the location of the scrubber) as a PNG or JPEG file.